elfketchup/EKVN/EKVN test/README.txt

     backyard.png <- A 480x320 image, for the old iPhone
     backyard-hd.png <- An 1136x640 image, for iPhone 4 and newer (1136px supports iPhone 5 also!)
     backyard-ipad.png <- 1024x768 image for iPad 1 & 2, and iPad mini (first-gen)
-    backyard-ipadhd.png <- 2048x1536 image for iPad 3 and newer
+    backyard-ipadhd.png <- 2048x1536 image for iPad 3 and newer, and iPad mini 2 and newer

 (NOTE: You'll need similar background images if you use the .SETBACKGROUND script command in EKVN,
        though you can ignore the last two if your app doesn't support the iPad.
 Also, background can